-- Umbria Energy S.p.A. ("UE"), which operates in Umbria, was set up on 24 September 2004 as a joint venture between ASM Terni S.p.A. and AE, with each shareholder holding 50 per cent. - Cesap Vendita Gas S.r.l. ("CVG").
+Umbria Energy S.p.A. ("UE"), which operates in Umbria, was set up on 24 September 2004 as a joint venture between ASM Terni S.p.A. and AE, with each shareholder holding 50 per cent.

+Cesap Vendita Gas S.r.l. ("CVG").
 As part of the restructuring of the investment in the Sin(e)rgia Group, in February 2015 UE took over 100 per cent. of CVG through a capital increase by contribution in kind of UE's credit with CVG.
 This investment was previously held by Si(e)nergy S.p.A. in liquidation.

-Customer Care
+Transfer of Water Customer Care Branch